arianakeith/audio-narrative-2023spring/README.md

 "Typing on Laptop" homed on Freesound at  https://freesound.org/people/EmmaB19/sounds/367177/ with an Attribution 3.0 license.

 "iPhone_alarm" homed on Freesound at  https://freesound.org/people/bayaba22c/sounds/575814/ with a CC0 license.

+All other sounds used were created and recorded by me.